twhughes/Accelerator-Control/README.md

 ## Citing

-If you use this package, please cite us.
-Bibtex reference coming soon once the paper is up on arxiv.
+If you use this package, please cite us as

+    @misc{1902.09731,
+    Author = {Tyler W. Hughes and R. Joel England and Shanhui Fan}, Title = {Reconfigurable Photonic Circuit for Controlled Power Delivery to Laser-Driven Accelerators on a Chip}, Year = {2019},
+    Eprint = {arXiv:1902.09731},
+    }

 ## License